DTS-STN/CDP-Lessons-Learned/Power BI Firewall Blocker.md

 ## Context

-Currently there is a problem with PowerBI connections being blocked on some firewall.
-Regardless of the data source (whether its Databricks Spark Tables or Synapse Analytics), Power BI Desktop is required to create reports.
-In order to build these reports in Power BI Desktop requires establishing connection to these sources which fails with an error due to firewall setup.
+Currently there is a problem with Power BI connections (Databricks or Synapse Analytics connector) being blocked on firewall.
+Power BI Desktop is the tool required to create reports however, this requires establishing connection to these sources which fails due to firewall setup on ESDC network.

 Attempting to connect Power BI desktop with Azure Databricks using Azure Databricks connector and Spark connector results in the following error